 General dispensing pharmacies can receive support services by joining the network operated by the company and becoming general network affiliates.
 The company's network thus consists of directly operated pharmacies and general network affiliates.
 As shown below, both directly operated pharmacies and general network affiliates continue to increase in number.
 Growth in the number of general network affiliates has been especially strong, which Shared Research attributes to increasingly tough measures taken by the government each year to curb increases in the nation's medical expenditure.
-The Ministry of Health, Labour and Welfare now regularly revises drug prices and dispensing fees, and requirements for earning higher dispensing fees, which are an important source of income for dispensing pharmacies, are becoming ever more stringent.
-This translates to an increasingly tough operating environment for small- to mid-sized dispensing pharmacies not affiliated with any of the major chains.
+The Ministry of Health, Labour and Welfare (MHLW) now regularly revises drug prices and dispensing fees, and conditions for earning higher dispensing fees, which are an important source of income for dispensing pharmacies, are becoming ever more stringent.
+This translates to an increasingly tough operating environment for small- to medium-sized dispensing pharmacies not affiliated with any of the major chains.

-As of the end of FY03/24, the number of pharmaceutical network member stores (the total of directly operated stores and general network affiliates) reached 9,756, translating into average annual growth of about 25% over the past 10 years.
-According to the Ministry of Health, Labour and Welfare, there were 62,375 dispensing pharmacies in Japan in FY2021, and the share of the company's network member stores exceeded 15%, making it the No. 1 group in Japan.
-As the number of member stores in the company's network has expanded, the group's pharmaceutical order value similarly has grown to JPY618.2bn (+17.5% YoY) in FY03/24, among the largest in Japan and a significant scale even for a pharmaceutical wholesaler.
+As of end-FY03/25, the number of pharmaceutical network member stores (the total of directly operated stores and general network affiliates) reached 11,003, surpassing 10,000 for the first time.
+The 10-year CAGR stood at approximately 26% as of end-FY03/25.
+According to the MHLW, there were 62,828 dispensing pharmacies in Japan in FY2023, and the share of the company's network member stores exceeded 17%, making it the No. 1 group in Japan.
+As the number of member stores in the company's network has expanded, the group's pharmaceutical order value similarly has grown to JPY678.3bn (+9.7% YoY) in FY03/25, among the largest in Japan and a scale that cannot be ignored by pharmaceutical wholesalers.